 Human pursuit of Peace and Prosperity

-The rest of Audit of the Universe addresses the way humans function and how they are trying to find solutions to establishing peace and prosperity.
+The rest of Audit of Humankind addresses the way humans function and how they are trying to find solutions to establishing peace and prosperity.
 Human are giving it their best shot.
 Where are we in our pursuit of these much sought after but oh so elusive nirvana conditions?Human welfare: Proper information input into the mind and proper bodily expression of those principles.
 Easier said than done.
 Humans need wisdom and will-power.
 Mind over body.
 Click To Tweet

 The seven steps of this chapter reveal an overall framework of how we humans function.
 Our ‘inner workings’, in particular what goes on in our minds and how that expresses itself through our bodies.

 To start with, let’s step back and be crystal clear why Sections 7-10 in Inventory and their parallel Sections 7-9 in Audit of the Universe are written as they are—in particular Section 10 in Inventory is entitled Animals versus Humans and Section 1 in Audit of Humankind Singularity of Humankind.

 It is to emphasize the superior mental capacities of humans.

 - Both animals and humankind have life—Inventory and Audit chapters 7.

 - Both animals and humans have bodies, including brains—Inventory and Audit chapters 8.

 - But in Inventory and Audit both chapters 9—Brains and Mind—point out the incredible differences between animals and human; only humans have a mind over body.